sola-st/ChangeGuard/README.md

 indicates that 2 changes happen one from line 2 to 5 and one at line 8.

 We provide a list of 299 annotated code changes that we used for our evaluation in `annotated_changes.json`.
+> [!IMPORTANT]
+> `annotated_changes.json` might contain extra fields than the ones mentioned above per code change.
+However, extra fields are not necessary to run the approach, e.g. see `example.json`

 ### Running